-These rich and decadent 7 Layer Magic Bars filled with chocolate, caramel, coconut, and cashews are a fun and easy dessert for any occasion!
+These rich and decadent 7 Layer Bars filled with chocolate, caramel, coconut, and cashews, make a fun and easy dessert for any occasion!
 7 Layer Magic Bars are always a hit!

 Each year, my mom and I set aside a day around the holidays to bake and decorate cookies.
 We always begin the day with bright eyes and bushel-fulls of energy.
 At 10 AM, making a quadruple batch of cut out cookies sounds like a fabulous idea.
 And why not throw in a batch or two of Linzers while we’re at it?
 And pecan pie bars, too!
 We’ve got all day!

 By 3 PM, our energy is flagging.
 The table is covered with flour and remnants of cookie dough.
 We’ve got sheets of star and Santa and snowman cookies sitting naked on the countertop, waiting to be iced and sprinkled.
 We stare at the dishes in the sink and the unbaked cookie dough waiting to be dropped and suddenly quadruple batches of anything seems like a terrible idea.
 Still, we persevere, and by 10 PM we’re barely standing, but we have boxes and boxes full of lovely cookies to share with friends and family.
 Mission accomplished.

 This year, knowing we’d have an eager “helper” along for the ride, my mom and I decided to adjust our expectations for the day and scale back to something a little more, ahem, reasonable.